20urc3/Sekiryu/README.md

 ### Version
 This tool is a BETA version.
-    This plugins is tested on Linux for the moment.
-However, nothing stop you to run it on Windows.
-    Only Ghidra is supported at the moment
+    The tool is working on Windows, MacOS & Linux.

 ### Requirements

 To use this plugin, you will need the following:

-    Python 3.6 or higher
+    Python >= 3.6 or higher
     Python Pip (available at https://pypi.org/project/pip/)
     OpenAI Python API (available at https://github.com/openai/openai-python)
+    Ghidra > 10.2.3

 ### Installation